dl1ycf/CWKeyer/README.md

 There are currently two keyer programs available, the "hasak" and the "TeensyWinkeyEmulator".
 Click on the "hexfiles" directory
 (at the top of this page), there is another README file describing which versions are available and which one you need.
+The hex files are deposited in the "hexfiles" directory as well.

 Install Arduino IDE and teensy  library update for Linux (64-bit x64-64) or MacOS